Welcome To The Olcott House

 The Olcott House is the perfect romantic getaway where anyone can relax in total privacy in one of our very large, posh, and luxurious suites.

 We offer six unique guest quarters - five in the Main Mansion and one in the Carriage House.
 Each of our guest suites has a private full bathroom with thick luxurious towels, and oversized terry spa bathrobes.
 The suites also have air conditioning, fireplaces, DirecTV digital satellite LCD television, a DVD player, and CD player.
-Choose from our extensive collection of over 250 DVDs, which includes some of the great old Hollywood classics and many recent domestic and foreign releases.
+Choose from our collection of DVDs, which includes some of the great old Hollywood classics.
 We also have a terrific collection of games, Lake Superior history books, magazines and classic literature for your enjoyment during your stay with us.
 There is free wireless internet access always available.

-The Innkeepers, David and Jerry, bring years of experience and sophistication from New York and Los Angeles to the operation of their historic inn.
+The owners bring years of experience and sophistication from New York and Los Angeles to the operation of their historic inn.
 We are known for our special balance of outstanding service and absolute respect for your privacy during your stay.
 We invite you to the Olcott House, Bed and Breakfast Inn, where you will feel truly comfortable and always welcome.

 The Olcott House was constructed in 1904 by master craftsmen at the exorbitant cost of $140,000.00, at a time when Duluth was home to more millionaires per capita than any other American city.
 The Antebellum architecture of the mansion showcases soaring pillars, rich mahogany wood panelling, massive mahogany and glass rolling pocket doors, beamed ceilings, antique crystal chandeliers, hardwood floors, bay windows, eleven unique fireplaces and a grand staircase.
 The estate encompasses five city lots surrounded by the original brick and wrought iron wall.